-(This is the abstract for Shana Brown (Yakama)’s teaching unit, “A Thousand Celilos: Tribal Place Names along the Lewis and Clark Trail.”)
+(This is the abstract for Shana Brown (Yakama)’s curriculum, “A Thousand Celilos: Tribal Place Names along the Lewis and Clark Trail.”)

 The unit elevates local tribal literature, experience, and oral history to mentor text status, worthy of the rigor that the Common Core requires.
 One cannot merely dismiss the literature with a patronizing pat on the head as the “nice little folklore of a once proud people.”
 The literary and informational merits of the selections stand on their own.